 When you hang out with your girlfriends, do you ever talk about body image and confidence?

 Hello and welcome to My Inner Shakti!
-My name is Parita, and this little corner of the internet is where I like to talk about all the things I love - my husband, my family and friends, health, fitness, recipes, personal development, etc. Join me as I blog my way through the randomness of life!
+My name is Parita, and this little corner of the internet is where I like to talk about all the things I love - my husband, my family and friends, health, fitness, recipes, personal development, etc. Thanks for stopping by!